adityaarora1/LiveEdgeDetection/README.md

 # LiveEdgeDetection

-LiveEdgeDetection is an Android document detection ibrary.
+LiveEdgeDetection is an Android document detection library.
 It scans documents from camera live mode and allows you to adjust crop using from the selected 4 edges and performs perspective transformation of the cropped image.

 # Integrating into your project
 This library is available in [JitPack.io](https://jitpack.io/) repository.
-To use it make sure to add below inside project build.gradle file (root gradle file)
+To use it make sure to add the below inside project build.gradle file (root gradle file)

 ```
 allprojects {